Database Interface

 Encapsulate the different DELETE SQL statement without the WHERE clauses.

-Additional requirements for new DBMS
+Additional requirements for new engine

 SQL Builder